Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 OCT.
 3, 2018

+“I was told behind the scenes that certain things could be spread about me if I didn’t comply,” Keyser told The New York Times.
+“I don’t have any confidence in the story."

+With Keyser's statement, it becomes clear that no one can contemporaneously corrobotate Ford's story.

-Protesters let out a collective "STOP KAVANAUGH" scream at a protest in Brooklyn.
+Meanwhile, protesters let out a collective "STOP KAVANAUGH" scream at a protest in Brooklyn.

 House Speaker Nancy Pelosi, D-Calif, assures demonstrators in Washington: "This isn’t about politics or anything else."